-The purpose of the Operational Plan is to implement the Regional Pest Management Strategy for the Wellington region.
-The principal objectives are to minimise the actual and potential adverse and unintended effects of pests on the environment, the economy and the community, and maximise the effectiveness of individual pest plant and pest animal management via a regionally co-ordinated response.
+The purpose of the plan is to implement the RPMS for the Wellington region.
+The principal objectives are to minimise the actual and potential adverse and unintended effects of pests on the environment, the economy and the community, and maximise the effectiveness of individual pest plant and pest animal management via a regionally coordinated response.